Durham County Record Office: the official archive service for County Durham and Darlington

 - To co-ordinate voluntary help in support of the Record Office, in conjunction with the staff.

-FODCRO has a small but effective management committee which meets about five times a year at County Hall, Durham.
+FODCRO has a small but effective management committee which usually meets about five times a year at County Hall, Durham.
 The annual general meeting (AGM) is open and non-members are welcome to attend.
 All members have the opportunity to forward nominations to the AGM for officer posts and committee members.

 To date we have not felt a need to apply for charitable status but will consider it when appropriate.